-Sexual size dimorphism (SSD) explained the extent of the sex differences in mean personality in only one of the four taxa tested, but its influence depended on the personality trait (Table 3 and Table S16).
+Sexual size dimorphism (SSD) explained the extent of the sex differences in mean personality in only one of the four taxa tested (mammals), but its influence depended on the personality trait (Table 3 and Table S16).
 There was no effect of SSD in fish, invertebrates or birds.
 In mammals, the SSD of a species predicted sex differences in activity and aggression, but not of boldness or exploration.
 When the sexes were the same size (SSD=0), there were no differences in aggression between males and females ( = -0.09, 95% CIs: -1.29, 1.10; p=0.88).
 However, as sexual size dimorphism became more male-biased (SSD>0) males were significantly more aggressive than females ( =1.36, 95% CIs: -0.01, 2.73; p=0.05).
 And when the sexes were the same size (SSD=0) males were no more active than females ( = 0.44, 95% CIs: -1.74, 2.62; p=0.69), but as sexual size dimorphism increased (SSD>0) females were significantly more active than males ( =-2.16, 95% CIs: -3.99, -0.32; p=0.02).

 There were no significant relationships between SSD and sex differences in personality trait variability in any of the four taxa in which we could carry out this test (see Table 3 and Table S16).
 When the sexes were the same size, female fish were more variable in their aggressive behaviour than males, but this effect was weak ( = -0.12, 95% CIs: -0.23, 0.00; p=0.05).
 There were no sex differences in variability when the sexes were the same size for any other taxonomic group, nor any effect of SSD on the sex difference in variability.

-Publication Bias
+Publication bias

 Overall, we found little evidence that publication bias affected estimates of sex differences in the mean or variance in personality traits.
 Out of 10 tests, publication bias was only evident for mean personality in invertebrates (p = 0.005).
 After accounting for this, males were, on average, bolder and more active than females (Supplementary Table S17).